If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 4. Tire Chains

-In packed snow conditions, tire chains are an excellent way to help with traction and prevent sliding in the first place.
+In packed snow conditions, tire chains are an excellent way to get traction and prevent sliding.

 5. Small Tarp